crate/cloud-reference/docs/overview.rst

 Backups
 -------

-You can find the Backups page in the detailed view of your cluster, you can see and restore all existing backups here.
+You can find the Backups page in the detailed view of your cluster and you can see and restore all existing backups here.

 By default, a backup is made every hour.
 The backups are kept for 14 days.